cstobey/vclods/README.md

 sql|1|0|0| Run a SQL script with SRC connection tee|0|0|1| Route output to file and continue

-## What are the benefits?
-* Build from simple scripts
-* Encoding Timing and Configuration in script absolute path, allows complex behavior
-* Automatic human readable process reporting
-* Connections are easy - InfluxDB, MongoDB, Redis, MySQL/MaraiDB, MSSQL, Postgres
-* Use your own language (shebang) - Javascript/Node, Ruby, Go
-* Scripts/programs can focus on their purpose without dealing with their infrastructure
-* Fast dev, Fast execution, Dev mobility, Extensibility - Especially for Data tasks
-  * ~500 C program lines convert to 14 VCLODs lines
-  * At a glance debugging

 ## What is the Strategy?
 * Accomidating lazy Database Programmers ;)
 * Prioriting work done over copy paste boilerplate